Human Dimensions of Biodiversity

 Theme 4.1.
 Biodiversity, Knowledge and Culture

 Theme 4.2.
-Biodiversity and Food Security
+Biodiversity, Food Security and Food Sovereignty

 Theme 4.3.
 Biodiversity contribution to Health and well-being

 Theme 4.3 focuses on the link between biodiversity and health as a major contributor to individual and community well-being, which is also highly threatened according to the Millennium Ecosystem Assessment.
-Well-being can, in many cases, be associated to access to healthy, nutritious foods and lifestyle choices.
-In certain contexts, health, psychological well-being spirituality intersect with biodiversity and the management of habitats and species.
+Well-being can, in many cases, be associated with access to healthy, nutritious foods and lifestyle choices.
+In certain contexts, health, psychological well-being and spirituality intersect with biodiversity and the management of habitats and species.
 Key threats to health and well-being include the emergence of diseases and pathogens following local as well as global changes.

 Theme 4.4.
 Biodiversity resources, knowledge access and management in the context of an international regime on access and benefits sharing